To net meter, you must be a customer of a regulated electric company (Eversource, National Grid or Unitil). In addition, your generating facility:

 If you have a competitive electric supplier (CES) you may receive net metering services.
 However, please keep these rules in mind:

-- If your CES bills you through the electric company, you can apply net metering credits to the entire electricity bill including the supply portion of the bill.
+- If your CES bills your supply charges through the electric company, you can apply net metering credits to the entire electricity bill including the supply portion of the bill.

-The net metering credit will be based on the electric company’s basic service charge (not the supply charge of the CES).
-For example, if the electric company is charging 7 cents per kilowatt hour for basic service, but you are paying the CES 6 cents per kilowatt hour for its supply, the net metering credit component is still 7 cents.
+The value of the net metering credit is based on the electric company’s basic service rate (not the supply rate of the CES).
+For example, if the electric company is charging 17 cents per kWh for basic service, but you are paying the CES 15 cents per kWh for its supply, the net metering credit component is still 17 cents.